quii/learn-go-with-tests/command-line.md

 **[You can find all the code for this chapter here](https://github.com/quii/learn-go-with-tests/tree/master/command-line)**

-Our product owner now wants to _pivot_ by introducing a second application, being a command line application.
+Our product owner now wants to _pivot_ by introducing a second application - a command line application.

-For now it will just need to be able to record a player's win when the user types `Ruth wins`
+For now it will just need to be able to record a player's win when the user types `Ruth wins`.

 The product owner wants the database to be shared amongst the two applications so that the league updates according to wins recorded in the new application.